Tescoco/helicarrierfrontend/README.md

       * or are scattered eg. 7-13-202 -> 7-11-2022 -> 7-14-2022 -> 7-12-2022

-      * So we assume we return from the api in an orderly fashion.
+      * So we assume the response from the api in an orderly fashion.

 ## Sorting each transaction by date